SERVICE HISTORIES of ROYAL NAVY WARSHIPS in WORLD WAR 2

 Withdrawn from operational service

-September Passage to IK.
+September Passage to UK.

 October Taken in hand for repair at Rosyth